Photo by Brooke Lark on Unsplash

 Make sure health information from the web comes from a reliable source.
 Not everything you read on the internet is true or is posted with good intentions.
 The following links provide tips on how to navigate the world of health information, but whenever in doubt consult your physician.

-The National Network of Libraries of Medicine provides this guide on how to evaluate health information on the internet with some good tips and tricks to keep in mind.
+The National Network of Libraries of Medicine provides this guide on how to evaluate health information resources on the internet with some good tips and tricks to keep in mind.

 This resource, from the National Institutes of Health, provides insights on what to look for when looking at health information, and even touches on fake news.